Philippe Di Folco: Biography

-Since 2010, he has been teaching creative writing at École Estienne, Le Havre Art School...
+Since 2010, he has been teaching creative writing at École Estienne, Le Havre Art School.

 He is the author in 2014 of the first biography about the French millionnaire Jacques Lebaudy, the "Emperor of the Sahara", who was shot by his wife in Long Island in 1919.

-He is co-author of Barbara with Mathieu Amalric: they were nominated for the César Award for Best Writing 2018.
+He is co-author of Barbara with Mathieu Amalric: they were nominated for the César Award for Best Original Screenplay 2018.